Skip Navigation

 Setting: The schools are located in Texas.

-Population: Participants are fourth and fifth grade teachers and their students from schools that serve a high percentage of low-income, minority, and English language learning students.
+Sample: Participants are fourth and fifth grade teachers and their students from schools that serve a high percentage of low-income, minority, and English language learning students.

 Intervention: The researchers will investigate the impact of the Content-Focused Coaching model.
-Content-focused coaching entails a long-term engagement of teachers in a learning community, focused on a specific instructional program, with the opportunity to design, enact and critique lessons with the guidance of a more expert practitioner.
-This expert practitioner or coach can teach the new content knowledge teachers need, and is also able to assist in the performance of new and demanding forms of teaching.
-When implemented well, coaching thus creates an apprenticeship environment for learning the knowledge, skills, and beliefs of the expert reading teacher.
+Content-focused coaching entails a long-term engagement of teachers in a learning community focused on a specific instructional program with the opportunity to design, enact, and critique lessons with the guidance of a more expert practitioner.
+This expert practitioner or coach can teach the new content knowledge teachers need and is also able to assist in the performance of new and demanding forms of teaching.
+When implemented well, coaching creates an apprenticeship environment for learning the knowledge, skills, and beliefs of the expert reading teacher.
 In this project, coaches will be identified and hired by the district in consultation with the research team.
 Fourth and fifth grade teachers in the intervention schools will receive intensive coaching focused on reading comprehension instruction.
 Coaching will include weekly grade-level meetings and individual conferences between the coach and teachers.
-Coaches will participate in training sessions twice a month led by one of the developers of the coach-training program, as well as in one-on-one on-site coaching.
+Coaches will participate in training sessions twice a month led by one of the developers of the coach-training program as well as in one-on-one on-site coaching.
 The principals in the intervention schools will also participate in training to develop their understanding and support of the intervention.

 Research Design and Methods: From the pool of eligible district schools, 30 will be randomly chosen.
 Of these, 15 schools (with at least 100 teachers total) will be randomly assigned to the intervention group and will receive coaching.
 The other 15 schools (with at least 100 teachers total) will be randomly assigned to the control group.

-Control Condition: The teachers in the comparison group schools will have an equivalent amount of time freed during the regular work week to engage in common planning and in the professional development activities that are standard practice for the district.
+Control Condition: The teachers in the comparison group schools will have an equivalent amount of time free during the regular work week to engage in common planning and in the professional development activities that are standard practice for the district.

-Book chapter
+Book chapters

 Matsumura, L.C., and Garnier, H.E.
 (2015).
 Embedding Dialogic Teaching in the Practice of a Large School System.
 In L. Resnick, C. Asterhan, and S. Clarke (Eds.), Socializing Intelligence Through Academic Talk and Dialogue (pp. 415–428).
 Washington, DC: AERA Books.